kartikbhushan/Amazon-Web-Scraper/README.md

 # Amazon-Web-Scraper
-Scrapes particular product on amazon and return when prices have come down to desired range
+A Scraper using beautiful soup to scrape particular product on amazon and notify using Email when prices for the given product have gone down to desired price range

     # To use the Python Script